-PCPA’s Technical Theatre Conservatory has wonderful relationships with Disney, Cirque du Sole, ZFX, The Oregon Shakespeare Festival, and more.
-Plus, over the last 5 years 100% of our technical theatre graduates have been paid as technicians within a year of graduation.
+PCPA’s Technical Theatre Conservatory has wonderful relationships with Disney, Cirque du Sole, ZFX, Tony Award winning regional theatres, and more.
+The students train with PCPA’s resident professional company in: lights, sound, props, costumes, stage management, set construction, paints, and much more.
+Over the last 5 years 100% of our technical theatre graduates have been paid as technicians within a year of graduation.

-If you would like to visit PCPA and observe a few classes please contact us at email@example.com.
+If you would like to visit PCPA and observe a few classes, please contact firstname.lastname@example.org

 #1 Kaylene Howard- The Wolves